Testing Boston Harbor for Plastic

-Microplastic particles found in Chesapeake Bay (Photo: Chesapeake Bay Foundation, CC BY 2.0)
+Microplastic particles found in Chesapeake Bay (Photo: Chesapeake Bay Program, CC BY 2.0)

 Boston Harbor has undergone a historic cleanup over recent decades, but little is known about the nature of pollution from microplastics.
 These tiny plastic particles are everywhere in the world’s oceans, and scientists believe they’re a major threat to wildlife and human health.
 UMass Boston graduate student Tyler O’Brien tests the waters for these particles down at Savin Cove and explains the process, and how it could help us better understand the extent of microplastic pollution.